-My parents knew I struggled, but did little to change anything.
+My parents knew I struggled, but did little to change or help me.
 My father said I would catch up.
-In the meantime I was constantly being picked up for a lack of substance to homework and schoolwork.
+In the meantime, I was constantly being picked up for a lack of substance to homework and schoolwork.
 I didn’t realise my lack of abilities had anything to do with my inability to learn, because of my neurological impairments.

-There was no joined up thinking in my learning or in my teachers’ abilities to recognise my difficulties.
-In my mind I had already given up, but I was still trying to be good.
-Growing up I was constantly being labelled as lazy.
+There was no joined up thinking in my learning or in the school’s abilities to recognise my difficulties.
+In my mind I had already given up, but I was a good girl in school.
+Growing up I was labelled as lazy.

 The irony is that I was far from lazy, I was struggling to learn and with no support, I struggled to succeed at the learning thing.
 Years on and my site shows a different story, that I was far from lazy.